 We also believe that a great deal of what is important in education happens outside the classroom.
 At present there are around 80 co-curricular clubs and societies ranging from Alternative Music to World Cinema, Ballet and Ballroom Dancing to Wine Appreciation with many both mainstream and more quirky options in between.
 Pupils are encouraged (especially in the Sixth Form) to take an active role in initiating and running societies, developing their own interests and taking the responsibility of leading activities with younger year groups as well as with peers.
 All boys in the Under School will do at least one extra-curricular cultural activity here: many choose to do far more.
 For Specialists (Sixth Form) the options are even broader.

-The diversity of Creative Arts activity in the School as well as this dynamic and student-led quality is a vital part of what makes Charterhouse a rich and fulfilling educational experience: trips to the very best theatrical productions, concerts and exhibitions in London and elsewhere are combined with excellent visiting lecturers, speakers, workshops, theatrical groups, orchestras and performers; these opportunities are balanced with the nurturing, encouragement and stimulation of our pupils’ own interests, talents and creativity.
+The diversity of Creative Arts activity in the School as well as this dynamic and pupil-led quality is a vital part of what makes Charterhouse a rich and fulfilling educational experience: trips to the very best theatrical productions, concerts and exhibitions in London and elsewhere are combined with excellent visiting lecturers, speakers, workshops, theatrical groups, orchestras and performers; these opportunities are balanced with the nurturing, encouragement and stimulation of our pupils’ own interests, talents and creativity.

 The Charterhouse Review Vol 8